AdguardTeam/AdGuardHome/README.md

    * [Tabler](https://github.com/tabler/tabler)
    * And many more node.js packages.
  * [whotracks.me data](https://github.com/cliqz-oss/whotracks.me)

+You might have seen coredns mentioned here before, but we've stopped using it in AdGuardHome.
+While we still use it on our servers, it seemed like an overkill and impeded with Home features that we wanted to implement.

 For a full list of all node.js packages in use, please take a look at [client/package.json](https://github.com/AdguardTeam/AdGuardHome/blob/master/client/package.json) file.